 - Kathy Purviance-Snow, a career and technical education/social studies educator in Lake Stevens, Wash., nominated by Washington Education Association.

-- Alexandra Castillo Smith, a Spanish/English as a Second Language educator at Sand Ridge Junior High in Clearfield, Utah, nominated by Utah Education Association.
+- Alexandra Castellanos Smith, a Spanish/English as a Second Language educator at Sand Ridge Junior High in Roy, Utah, nominated by Utah Education Association.

 “These awardees’ stories are as diverse as the communities they serve and the educator profession itself,” said Sara A. Sneed, president and CEO of the NEA Foundation.
 “Their exceptional commitment to their students and school communities, however, is the special quality that connects this year’s five honorees and all Horace Mann Award for Teaching Excellence recipients.
 We thank Horace Mann for their continued support in recognizing outstanding educators in such an uplifting way.”